fbpx

 Our proprietary process includes these three questions: 1.
 Is the roof currently leaking?
 2. In its current condition, does it have a likelihood of leaking?
 (Missing shingles, broken tiles, worn felts, etc.) 3.
 Is the roof not in sufficient condition to be repaired should a leak occur during the certification period?
 That’s right, these are the only three criteria!

 However, if you answered “yes” to any of these questions, then your roof currently does not meet the criteria for the LeakFREE® Roof Certification.
-In order to qualify your roof, please call (888) ROOF-800 to have your roof professionally inspected.
+In order to qualify your roof, please call (714) 942-1877 to have your roof professionally inspected.

 LeakFREE® Roof Inspection Cost